Birimian Limited: Lithium Play Set To Run

 Source: Birimian Limited Scoping Study

-Abidjan port is connected to Burkina Faso and Mali by a road and rail network operated by SITARAIL, a privately owned subsidiary of the Bolloré group.
+Abidjan port is connected to Burkina Faso and Mali by a road and rail network operated by SITARAIL, a privately-owned subsidiary of the Bolloré group.
 How much room for improvement there is in regards to transport and logistics remains to be seen, but the company did emphasize that discussions to optimize rates had not begun yet and that dialogue would commence in tandem with the progression of the DFS.
 Similar to the case of power, any significant savings in transport and logistics costs will have a material impact towards greatly enhancing the project economics for the Goulamina project.

 PFS Revision

 Looking back now, the PFS never should have been released to market in its current state because it turned out to be nothing more than an updated Scoping Study.
-Due to a corporate overhaul event that the company was forced to go through earlier in the spring, the current board and management team in place inherited the PFS midstream; the decision made, ultimately, was to go ahead and finish off the work and to publish it, but by all accounts, it was already well known in July that the PFS would be obsolete (worthless) due to new auger drilling exploration success that greatly exceeded expectations:
+Due to a corporate overhaul event that the company was forced to go through earlier in the spring, the current board and management team in place inherited the PFS midstream.
+The decision made, ultimately, was to go ahead and finish off the work and to publish it, but by all accounts, it was already well known in July that the PFS would be obsolete (worthless) due to new auger drilling exploration success that greatly exceeded expectations:

 The results of the Phase 1 program have greatly exceeded expectations.
 The new data suggest that: